Breeds of Livestock, Department of Animal Science

 The government of Belgium played a very energetic role in doing just that.
 A system of district shows culminating in the great National Show in Brussels, which served as an international showcase for the breed, was established.
 The prizes were generous.
 Inspection committees for stallions standing for public service were established.

 The result was a rapid improvement into a fixed breed type as the draft horses of Belgium came to be regarded as both a national heritage and, quite literally, a treasure.
 In 1891, for example, Belgium exported Stallions for use in the government stables of Russia, Italy, Germany, France, and the old Austria-Hungary empire.
-The movement of horses out of Belgium for breeding purposes was tremendous in scope and financially rewarding for her breeders decade after decade.
+The movement of horses out of Belgium for breeding purposes was tremendous in scope and financially rewarding for their breeders decade after decade.

 The American Association was officially founded in February of 1887 in Wabash, Indiana.
 The breed offices are still in Wabash.
 It was slow going for the Belgian until after the turn of the century.
 In terms of promotion the Percheron, Clydesdale, and Shire all enjoyed a substantial head start in this country.